dharkness/sudoku-rust/README.md

 The application has several commands to help you create, solve and analyze your own puzzles or those from other sites or collections.
-You can view them all with
+You can view them all with the `help` command.

 ```bash
 ./sudoku-rust help
 ```

-which will present this menu:
+You'll be presented with a brief description of each command.

 ```
 A command-line sudoku player, generator and solver written in Rust